|Description of this AgencyDescription of this Agency|

 Janefield was known as a "Colony" until 1962.
 In October 1962 Janefield was proclaimed a Training Centre under the provisions of the Mental Health Act 1959 (No.6605).

 In 1985 responsibility for the Janefield was transferred from the Mental Retardation Division of the Department of Health II (VA 2695) to the Office of Intellectual Disability Services, a division of Community Services Victoria (VA 2633).
+In 1996, when Janefield closed, its residents were transferred to other services for intellectually disabled people.

 For a brief account of the administration of services for mental retardation/intellectual deficiency see VRG 39 Health.